99x/spec-handbook/README.md

 # SPEC Handbook
-Curated list of quality standards and opinionated implementation guide for software products
+Curated list of quality standards and opinionated implementation guide for market winning software products

 ### A) Engineering Discipline